 - Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 - Bachelor’s degree in Civil Engineering

-- Four (4) years of responsible post degree engineering experience (a master’s degree shall count for one year of post degree engineering experience).
+- Four (4) years of responsible post degree engineering experience, preferably in wastewater collection systems (a master’s degree shall count for one year of post degree engineering experience).

 - Valid driver’s license.

 - Registration as a licensed Civil Engineer in the State of California